afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w4-notes.md

 **Translation**

-- How translating our reference frame, say, by driving for a $10 m$ will affect our perception of a single point in point cloud
+- How translating our reference frame, by driving for a $10 m$ will affect our perception of a single point in point cloud

 - We can start by drawing the vector from the origin of our sensor frame, S, to a point, P.